apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

                                     either negotiate HTTP/2 or fail the handshake.
 (HTTP/2 to origin is currently not supported by |TS|.)
    ================================ ======================================================================

+   Note that this is an overridable configuration, so the ALPN can be configured on a per-origin basis via the :ref:`admin-plugins-conf-remap` plugin.

 .. ts:cv:: CONFIG proxy.config.ssl.async.handshake.enabled INT 0